 Saturday’s events conclude with a special performance of the one-woman monologue piece Wife, by actress Ella Duffy, which takes Poet Laureate Carol Ann Duffy’s poetry series The World’s Wife as its starting point to explore the lives of women married to famous men.
 This show will take place inside Dunham Massey House, in the Great Gallery.

-On Sunday, multi-award-winning writer Kim Moore will be curating the morning masterclass in the Women In Words Festival Tent, and then brunching with “stand-up poet” Kate Fox, who has put in regular appearances on BBC Radio 4’s popular Saturday Live magazine programme.
+On Sunday, multi-award-winning writer Kim Moore will be curating the morning masterclass in the Orangery, and then brunching with “stand-up poet” Kate Fox, who has put in regular appearances on BBC Radio 4’s popular Saturday Live magazine programme.

 The afternoon session, which includes tea and cake, will see Malika Booker – shortlisted for the Seamus Heaney Centre Prize for first full collection, in her case Pepper Seed, out with Peepal Tree Press – reading from her work and chatting about her processes, before a book signing to round off the weekend.
 So, plenty to cram in!